 HBSV 5243: Dietetic Internship in nutrition: Research and Independent Practice

 Internship in service settings in metropolitan New York, Rockland and Westchester counties, and Southern Connecticut.
-It includes experiences in research in dietetics and elective site hours.
-Cumulative experience totals 180 hours.
+It includes experiences in research in dietetics, clinical nutrition, community nutrition, and food service management.
+Cumulative experience totals 1200 hours.
 Malpractice/personal liability insurance, health insurance, lab coat, and physical exam required.
+Special fee: $20

 HBSV 5513: Seminar in nutrition education: Theory and applications

 An in-depth examination of the use of current theories and research in the design, implementation, and evaluation of nutrition education interventions.
 Course is designed to supplement topics covered in HBSV 5013.
 Required of nutrition education masters and doctoral students.
 Students may register for more than one semester.